odrotbohm/spring-restbucks/readme.md

 ### Spring HATEOAS

-Spring Hateoas provides a generic `Resource` abstraction that we leverage to create hypermedia-driven representations.
+Spring HATEOAS provides a generic `Resource` abstraction that we leverage to create hypermedia-driven representations.
 Spring Data REST also leverages this abstraction so that we can deploy `ResourceProcessor` implementations (e.g. `PaymentorderResourceProcessor`) to enrich the representations for `Order` instance with links to the `PaymentController`.
 Read more on that below in the Hypermedia section.

 The final important piece is the `EntityLinks` abstraction that allows to create `Link` instance in a type-safe manner avoiding the repetition of URI templates and parts all over the place.
 See `PaymentLinks` for example usage.

 ### Spring Plugin

 The Spring Plugin library provides means to collect Spring beans by type and exposing them for selection based on a selection criterion.
-It basically forms the foundation for the `EntityLinks` mechanism provided in Spring Hateoas and our custom extension `RestResourceEntityLinks`.
+It basically forms the foundation for the `EntityLinks` mechanism provided in Spring HATEOAS and our custom extension `RestResourceEntityLinks`.

 ### Miscellaneous